juan-piedra/README-Generator/README.md

 - [Questions](#questions)
 ## Installation

-Make sure Node.js is installed
+Make sure you have Node.js installed

 ## Usage

-Start the application by typing in "node index.js" into the application and answer the following questions
+Open up the application, right click the index.js file, click on open in integrated terminal, and then in the terminal write "node index.js" and answer the following questions

 ## License